ColossusPenguin/eMacs/README.md

 To find or create your .emacs file, type the following keystrokes with eMacs running in the foreground to invoke eMac's "Find File" command: C-c C-f
 -  Then type .emacs

-This should create a new .emacs file for you in the event it doesn't already exist.